BlockchainBrain/docs/masternodes/masternodes_basic/vpsandhotwallet.rst

 .. _identifyvps_vpsandhotwallet:

 1. Identify a VPS provider and order a Linux Ubuntu 16.04 server.
 It's important not to run the VPS at home because of the risk of network instability that could cause loss of connectivity to the server.
-A VPS that meets the following requirements should cost around $5 per month
+A VPS that meets the following requirements should cost around $5 per month.

 	**Recommended VPS Providers:**